hlandau/ncdocs/domain-names.md

           In other words, items which are present in the Immediate Ancestor take precedence over the items under the map item.

-      Each value shall be one of the following forms:
+      Each value SHALL be one of the following forms:

         - An object conforming to the Domain Name Object Schema.

           This is the canonical form.

         - A string.
-Where this form is encountered, it shall be substituted with an object containing a single item with key "ip" and a value of an array containing that string, and be processed as though that was what was encountered, as per the above form.
+Where this form is encountered, it SHALL be substituted with an object containing a single item with key "ip" and a value of an array containing that string, and be processed as though that was what was encountered, as per the above form.